vbookshelf/myOfflineAi-PrivacyFirst/README.md

 This is a single-file app thats designed to be reviewed and modified by Ai.
 All the code is in one file so the Ai sees the entire design.
 Simply take the app.py file and upload it to Gemini 2.5 Pro, Claude Sonnet or GPT-5.
 Tell it what changes or new features you want.
 Also tell it to output all the code on one page so you can copy and paste it.
 When the Ai outputs the revised code, copy it and replace all the code in the app.py file.
 Then put the app.py file back inside the project folder.
 Launch the app and check if your changes have been made.

 ## Lessons learned
+- Ollama models have a default context size of 4096.
+Knowing this will help you get much better results.
+- When using Gemma models images come before text.
+- The best coding models are Gemini 2.5 Pro and Claude Sonnet.

 ## Resources